I know what you’re thinking. “I’m a runner. Why do I need to know about swimming watches?”

 7. Fitbit Sense

 Next to Garmin, Fitbit is the biggest name in fitness tracking.
 This is their swim watch offering, and if you’re a Fitbit fan and a swimmer, you’ll find it to be a good addition to your gear.

-It’s immediately eye-catching due to its unique shape, and comes in three different colors.
+It’s immediately eye-catching due to its unique shape, and has bands that can be swapped out.

 Track your pace, time, and distance while in the pool.
 GPS tracks your route if you prefer lakes or ocean swimming.
 You’ll also get continuous heart rate monitoring, and insights into your sleep patterns.

-As well as tracking your swims and runs, you can pay with your watch using a built-in NFC chip, store up to 3000 songs for easy listening, and access most of your favorite apps right from your watch.
+As well as tracking your swims and runs, you can pay with your watch using a built-in NFC chip, store songs for easy listening, and access most of your favorite apps right from your watch.

 - Step-by-step coaching